 California Sea Lion Facts

-- Firstly, the remarkable California Sea Lion remains one of only six known surviving types of sea lion.
+- Surprisingly, the remarkable California Sea Lion remains one of only six known surviving types of sea lion.
 Quite sadly, one other species, the Japanese Sea Lion, became extinct in the 1950’s.
-Meanwhile, three others now rank as Endangered.
+In the meantime, three others now rank as Endangered.

-- Secondly, it also represents the species with the largest current population.
+- This wonder of Nature also represents the species with the largest known current population, out of them all.
 In fact, estimates place its total numbers at around 350,000 individuals.
-Only the South American Sea Lion approaches it in numbers.
+Only the South American Sea Lion currently approaches it in numbers.

-- Due to its current population size, along with other factors, the IUCN presently lists it as Least Concern.
+- Due to its current population size, along with other factors, the IUCN presently lists the California Sea Lion as Least Concern.
 Perhaps the leading contributor to its survival success is the fact of its protection under the Marine Mammal Protection Act.

-- However, it, like many related species, still faces dangers from various threats.
+- Like related species, however, this true marvel of Nature still faces dangers from various threats.
 These principally include climate change and habitat loss.
-However, in recent years, trash and chemical pollutants of the food chain have begun to threaten it.
+In recent years, though, trash and chemical pollutants of the food chain have begun to threaten it.

 California Sea Lion Physical Description

-Perhaps most notably, the gorgeous California Sea Lion ranks as one of the smallest of the six surviving species.
-In addition to this, the animal, like many other similar creatures, exhibits a marked degree of sexual dimorphism.
+Perhaps most notably, the gorgeous animal known as the California Sea Lion ranks as one of the smallest of the six surviving species.
+In addition to this statistic, the animal, like many other similar creatures, exhibits a marked degree of sexual dimorphism.

-As a result of this trait, males average significantly larger than females.
+As a result, males average significantly larger than females.
 Males attain an average length of about 7.9 ft (2.4 m) and a weight of roughly 770 lb (350 kg).
-Meanwhile, females average 5.9 ft (1.8 m) in length and only 220 lb (100 kg) in weight.
-Exceptional individuals of both genders do exist, however.
+Females average 5.9 ft (1.8 m) in length and only 220 lb (100 kg) in weight.
+Exceptional individuals do exist, however.

-Additionally, while both genders display long narrow muzzles, other features of the head and face differ.
-The males also distinguish themselves by developing a protruding crest with a patch of white hair, and also small manes.
+While both genders display long narrow muzzles, in contrast, other features of the head and face differ.
+The males of the California Sea Lion also distinguish themselves by developing a protruding crest with a patch of white hair, and also small manes.

 - Kingdom: Animali